+control of the regulator, and to devise how those systems can be reused and considered for sharing solutions in other frequency bands.
-28. Such work should remain sufficiently generic to adapt to sharing conditions in various frequency bands as well as to local specificities.

-29. Where applicable and possible, and in line with EU single market objectives, when applying spectrum sharing solutions based on a geolocation database, Member States should leverage on the aforementioned standard communication interfaces and database management framework, and support the development of the DB-based spectrum sharing solutions, including those employing equipment capable of operating in a multi-country context taking into account interoperability requirements, while safeguarding public services interests such as those regarding public safety and national security.

-30. To facilitate sharing scenarios, Member States may consider the on-line availability of information about radio spectrum usage.
-When doing so, Member States should adapt the information, before making it available, in an appropriate anonymized format of spectrum usage, e.g. protection or exclusion zones, protection criteria, time of usage, in line with national circumstances (cybersecurity, confidentiality, other legal requirements, etc.).

-31. Given examples to provide authorisations in a dedicated spectrum band under a light licensing regime based on an automated platform, Member States may consider applying similar approaches to their respective authorisation processes to foster more dynamic spectrum sharing.
+- 26. Where it seems sensible and possible and there is demand, Member States are encouraged to issue temporary "test&trial"/"innovation&trial" licences (sandboxes), including in a multi-country context, where appropriate in order to foster innovation.
+Those licenses should give users, including non-traditional operators, the possibility to get access to spectrum.
+Member States may consider promoting the development, where appropriate, of monitoring tools for those trials and providing for the publication of relevant results. - 27.
+The European Commission and Member States are encouraged to foster and authorise trials and experimental systems in the field of spectrum sharing whose framework makes use of Artificial Intelligence technologies, in order both to pave the way to the use of those technologies in commercial sharing frameworks and to build trust amongst users. - 28.
+In order to introduce ICT-assisted or database-assisted spectrum sharing solutions, Members States might foster work by CEPT and ETSI to support the implementation of such spectrum sharing approaches.
+This would require the development of standard communication interfaces between the devices and the database as well as a framework for the establishment and management of databases. - 29.
+Such work should remain sufficiently generic to adapt to sharing conditions in various frequency bands as well as to allow addressing local specificities. - 30.
+Where applicable and possible, and in line with EU single market objectives, when applying spectrum sharing solutions based on a geolocation database, Member States should leverage on the aforementioned standard communication interfaces and database management framework, and support the development of the DB-based spectrum sharing solutions, including those employing equipment capable of operating in a multi-country context taking into account interoperability requirements, while safeguarding public services interests such as those regarding public safety and national security. - 31.
+To facilitate sharing scenarios, Member States may consider the on-line availability of information about radio spectrum usage.
+When doing so, Member States should adapt the information, before making it available, in an appropriate anonymized format of spectrum usage, e.g. protection or exclusion zones, protection criteria, time of usage, in line with national circumstances (cybersecurity, confidentiality, other legal requirements, etc.). - 32.
+Given examples developed or adopted by spectrum regulators to provide authorisations in a dedicated spectrum band under a light licensing regime based on an automated platform, Member States may consider applying similar approaches to their respective authorisation processes to foster more dynamic spectrum sharing.